Pepe-57/esp-cf/README.md

 ### !THIS PROJECT IS DISCONTINUED!
 [NEW VERSION HERE](https://github.com/Pepe-57/esp-os)
 ## Compatibility
 - Tested and fully working on ESP8266.
 - Not tested on ESP32.
-It should work but i can't guarantee it.
+It should work but I can't guarantee it.
 ## Applications:
-- Calculator: Perform basic mathematical operations such as addition, subtraction, multiplication, division and square root.
+- Calculator: Perform basic mathematical operations such as addition, subtraction, multiplication, division, and square root.
-- Settings: Configure CPU clockspeed and WiFi settings.
+- Settings: Configure CPU clock speed and WiFi settings.
 - SysInfo: View information about the system.
 - Console: Enter console mode to execute commands.
 - Shutdown: Shuts down the firmware, but not the ESP8266